autotest/autotest/documentation/source/main/developer/SubmissionChecklist.rst

 easier, we decided to make pull requests the primary means to contributing to all projects inside the autotest umbrella.

-That means it is highly preferrable to send pull requests, rather than patches to the mailing list.
+That means it is highly preferable to send pull requests, rather than patches to the mailing list.
 If you feel strongly against using pull requests, we'll take your patches, but please consider using the recommended method, as it is considered nicer with the maintainers.